-Dubrovnik is an Adriatic Sea cruise port in Croatia, and among Europe's historically most prominent and popular vacation travel destinations.
+Dubrovnik is an Adriatic Sea cruise port and city in Croatia, and one of Europe's historically most prominent and popular vacation travel destinations.
 The city has population around 43,000 (metro over 66,000).
 Other major Croatian passenger (cruise and ferry) ports are Split, Zadar, Rijeka, Sibenik.

-Medieval Dubrovnik (Ragusa) was founded by the Romans in the 7th century BC.
-It was the most important independent city state in Adriatic Sea (after Venice).
+Medieval Dubrovnik (Ragusa) was founded by the Romans in the 7th-century BC.
+It was the second largest independent city-state in Adriatic Sea (after Venice).
 This picturesque town on Dalmatian coast was also a major resort destination until much of it was destroyed during the 1991 war between Serbia and Croatia.
-The port city is well known for its medieval double walls and fortifications.
+The town is best-known for its stone-made double walls and fortifications.

 The city state was under protection of the Byzantine Empire (867-1205), of Venice (until 1358), Hungary (until 1526) and the Ottoman Empire (until 1806), but remained self-governing as independent republic.
 In 1808, Napoleon Bonaparte abolished its city-republic status.
 Following the French Revolutionary Wars and the Napoleonic Wars, in 1815, the Congress of Vienna ceded the port town to Austria.
 In 1920, following WW1 (1914-1918), the town became part of Yugoslavia.
 During WW2 (1939-1945) it was occupied by the Germans and Italians.

 The city's average temperatures are 9 C / 48 F (coldest / January) and 25 C / 77 F (warmest / August).
 The city is served by an international airport, located approx 20 km (12 ml) southeast of city centre.
 Bus service runs every 10-20 min, and is operated by all 9 bus lines.
 Bus tickets can be purchased at avery newspaper stand, and also in the bus (at higher price).